Were you abandoned, betrayed or rejected by someone you loved?

 When parents reject or abandon children, the most common

-justifications and prejudices that we hear are poverty, divorce, disease,
+justifications that we hear are poverty, divorce, disease,

 addictions and pregnancy.
-Children who reject a parent are often manipulated by the
+Children who reject a parent were often manipulated by the

 Recovering from Rejection